Atlas975/Notes/DistributedSystems/Replication/Replication.md

 ```

 ### State-based methods
+- Good for eventual consistency as broadcast messages are large containing a large amount of information with each send
+- This can tolerate the lost of messages making best-effort comm
-- Typically use best-effort based broadcasting
+- Typically use best-effort based broadcasting as the sending of the entire state can be used to make large updates with each send

 ```python
 def set(k: key, v: value):